From improving cancer treatments to saving the bees, these are the companies in IndieBio’s latest class – TechCrunch

 Panacea Longevity: Aiming to replicate the health benefits of fasting… without fasting.
 Identifying dietary compounds that can “mimic the body’s natural response to fasting” and develop them into a supplement.

-Prolific Machines: High resolution control of cell differentiation.
-In lab grown meat, for example, one could use their tech to determine what bits of a steak are muscle tissue, fat, etc.
+Prolific Machines: High-resolution control of cell differentiation.
+In lab-grown meat, for example, one could use their tech to determine what bits of a steak are muscle tissue, fat, etc.

 Proteinea: Using fly larva to grow “pharma-grade proteins” for use in medicine cheaper and more quickly.